nuket/check-twitter-user/README.md

 Version: 0.1

-## Email Feature:
+## Email Feature

-Modify `config.py` with the credentials necessary to login to your shared web host, and you can use this script to email you when a handle has become available.
+Modify `config.py` with the credentials necessary to login to your webhost's email server, and you can use this script to email you when a handle has become available.

 Setting this up via a cronjob is an exercise left to the reader.